adiii-b/lnt_project_CIA3/README.md

 # lnt_project_CIA3
-A responsive to-do list application to keep track of tasks
+Project-1: A responsive to-do list application to keep track of tasks
+Project-2: An informative product landing page